alllycat/interview-prep/cheat-sheet.md

 # Interview Prep

 Prepping for interviews suck, so I'm working on a summary resource to help you.
-This sheet is only a summary and does not cover everything in depth, however, it does reference links to more in-depth explanations.
+This sheet is only a summary and does not cover everything in depth, however, it does reference links to detailed explanations.

 # Table of Contents
 * [link to content] (to be updated)